ytmartins/ytmartins/README.md

 ### Hello 👋, my name is Yuri Tomaz Martins
 #### Spatial Analyst and Developer Beginner
 I'm Brazilian but I'm living in Portugal.
-I am currently dedicated to developing my digital skills.
+Yuri is an engaged person, motivated to create, be productive and drive the development of solutions while seeking to transform with empathy, truth and enthusiasm.
+Focus on optimizing access to information with data science and spatial intelligence to improve decision making and serve customers.

 #### Skills and Experience: HTML / CSS / JS / Softwares GIS